Mokalbari/Mokalbari/README.md

 # Hi there, I'm Romain! 👋
 **Web Developer | Tea Aficionado**
 ### 🧑‍💻 About Me
-Back in 2023, I automated and streamlined 60% of my previous job, making it obsolete.
+Back in 2023, I was bored and decided to automate and streamline 60% of my previous job, making it obsolete.
 That’s when I realized it was time for a change.

 Now, I’m diving into Computer Science and Web Development, with a focus on NextJS.